Juan Toscano-Anderson: Los Angeles Lakers (2022–2023)

 On July 1, 2022, Toscano-Anderson signed with the Los Angeles Lakers.
 Upon his return to Golden State as an opponent on October 18, 2022, Toscano-Anderson received a standing ovation from the Bay Area crowd.

-Utah Jazz (2023–present)
+Utah Jazz (2023)

 On February 9, 2023, Toscano-Anderson was traded to the Utah Jazz in a three-team trade involving the Minnesota Timberwolves.
 He made his Jazz debut on February 15, recording seven points and ten rebounds in a 117–111 loss to the Memphis Grizzlies.

+On August 8, 2023, the Golden State Warriors held a free agent workout with Toscano-Anderson.

+Mexico City Capitanes / Sacramento Kings (2023–2025)

+On September 30, 2023, Toscano-Anderson signed with the Mexico City Capitanes of the NBA G League.

+On December 15, 2023, Toscano-Anderson signed with the Sacramento Kings, but was waived on January 7, 2024.
+Two days later, he signed a 10-day contract with the Kings.
+On February 21, he re-joined the Capitanes.

+On October 17, 2024, Toscano-Anderson returned to the Capitanes.

+Pallacanestro Trieste (2025–present)

+On August 16, 2025, Toscano-Anderson signed with Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).

 National team career

 Toscano-Anderson was a member of the Mexico national basketball team at the 2016 FIBA World Olympic qualifying tournament in Turin, Italy.
 On the Mexico national team, he played as Juan Toscano because that was the name on his Mexican passport and jersey.